 Exposure to light during the day helps to keep us awake and focused and this remains true at night.

-Blue light comes from the sun as well electronic devices that include TV’s and smartphones.
+Blue light comes from the sun as well as electronic devices that include TVs and smartphones.
 This blue light affects our circadian rhythm by tricking the brain into thinking that it is still daytime.
 As a result, the production of melatonin is halted and your quality of sleep is compromised (6).

 To combat the effects of blue light, you can download apps such as f.Lux that help to block the blue light on your laptop and you can also enable night shift on your smartphone.
 Lastly, try not to watch TV for at least two hours before you head to bed.
-Rather opt for your favourite book.
+Rather opt for your favorite book.